Vandekieft/backarr/README.md

     password = password_for_instance1
     auth_method = Forms
     download_path = ./downloads

+Change the following line in backarr.py to reflect your ini

+    # List of sections to process
+    sections_to_process = ['radarr_instance1', 'radarr_instance2', 'sonarr_instance1']

 Running the Script: Execute the script to download the latest backups for the configured instances.
 The script will iterate through the sections defined in the configuration file, downloading and verifying the backups for each section.